xlp0/PublishedVaults/StudyNotes/Literature/PKM/Workflow/XLP/XLP.md

 The notion of [[DevOps]] also guided the implementation and evolution of [[XLP]].
 It would be ideal to use [[PKC]] as an instrument to streamline the practice of [[XLP]].
 It emphasizes the adoption of formalized [[Correctness|correctness]] verification process, by requiring students to capture realistic and life [[Data|data]], while writing [[Smart Contract|smart contract]] and [[Constitution|constitution]] in the learning process.
 It maybe considered to be a kind of [[Gamification|gamification]] of learning.
 It is compatible with the educational goals of [[STEM]], and is being co-developed with [[GASing]] method.

-The novelty of [[XLP]] at the point of its inception was that it assumes that learning must be done in a global context.
+The [[Radical Novelty|novelty]] of [[XLP]] at the point of its inception was that it assumes that learning must be done in a global context.
 This means learning and learning programs should be part of the societal context, and should not be considered to be an isolated field.
 This drives the adoption of modern software development methodologies, such as [[Extreme Programming]] and [[DevOps]] as the core philosophy and data instrumentation of learning activities.
 Learning opportunities should be continuously captured and identified, therefore, needs to use the most general and scalable technical solutions whenever feasible.
+To better explore the intellectual sources of [[XLP]], please refer to [[Edsger Wybe Dijkstra|Dijkstra]]'s  work on [[Radical Novelty]].

 The key principles of XLP include: